20 Great Locations To Stay

 Loch Long

 If you’re planning a trip to Loch Lomond and the Trossachs and looking for a place to base yourself, here are 20 options.
 They consist of towns and villages all across the National Park.
-For each one, a brief introduction, map and photograph.
+I’ve provided a brief introduction, map, and photograph for each one.
 All of them have numerous accommodation options nearby.

-I’ve also suggested a few places to visit nearby that are within a 30-minute drive.
+I’ve also suggested a few nearby places to visit within a 30-minute drive.
 Please click on any of the links to read more details in our other guides.
-We like to keep our guides updated, so if you have any suggestions for this one, please get in touch.
-(Note the 20 places listed aren’t ranked in any way).
+(Note that the 20 places listed aren’t ranked in any way.)

 If you plan to visit Loch Lomond & The Trossachs, consider ordering our book 101 things to do in Loch Lomond & The Trossachs’, a photo guidebook of things to do and places to explore.
 Click here to purchase.